 Are e-bikes allowed?

-Yes, all pedal assist e-bikes are welcome.
+Yes, all Class 1 pedal assist e-bikes are welcome.

 What does registration include?